 D. Submission of Application in Digital Format

 Submit the application, including the budget pages, in digital form.
-Proposals that are submitted without the digital components will be returned.
+The DEMD will return proposals that are submitted without the digital components.

-If you have any additional questions concerning the Energy and Mineral Development proposal submission process, please contact Robert Anderson, DEMD's EMDP Coordinator at (720) 407-0602.
+If you have any additional questions concerning the Energy and Mineral Development Program proposal submission process, please contact Amanda John at (720) 407-0672 or Robert Anderson at (720) 407-0602.

 E. Application Evaluation and Administrative Information